The Best Coleslaw (with Greek Yogurt!)

 Before You Get Started

-• Use fresh cabbage when you can: Freshly shredded green and purple cabbage usually has better crunch and flavor than bagged slaw mix, but pre-shredded coleslaw works well when you need a shortcut.
+• Cabbage choice: Freshly shredded green and purple cabbage gives the best crunch, but a bag of coleslaw mix works well when you need a faster shortcut.

 • Choose your acid wisely: White vinegar gives that classic coleslaw bite, but apple cider vinegar or extra lemon juice also work and add their own flavor twist, so choose what fits your menu best.